 “We lost your car.”
-I suppressed an eye roll and forced an insincere giggle as I humored what I thought were the late-night flirtations of the sixty-something year-old ticket-taker and tried to edge past him toward the waiting sleeper train.
+I suppressed an eye roll and forced an insincere giggle as I humored what I thought were the late-night flirtations of the sixty-something year-old ticket-taker, trying to edge past him toward the waiting sleeper train.

 No, really: my train car was bust, and not only would I and three other passengers have to wake up at 3am to get off the train in Dundee, we’d then climb into a taxi (booked and paid for by the train company, at least) to be driven the last two and a half hours to Inverness.